Egress Endurance

-The Egress Endurance Project exists to empower and encourage individuals battling addiction by helping them find a way out through structured endurance-based programs, outdoor movement, intentional goal setting, and the strength of a supportive community.
+The Egress Endurance Project exists to empower and encourage individuals battling addiction by helping them find an escape out of addiction through structured endurance-based programs, outdoor movement, intentional goal setting, and the strength of a supportive community.

 Through running, hiking, racing, and shared challenges, we hope to replace destructive habits with purposeful ones—creating environments where individuals can rebuild discipline, rediscover identity, and reclaim hope.